robertpitt/codex-relay/README.md

 # Relay

-Relay is a local-first desktop app for managing software work as kanban cards and running Codex against those cards.
-It is built with Electron, React, TypeScript, and `@openai/codex-sdk`.
+Relay is a local-first Electron desktop app for managing software work as kanban cards and running Codex from those cards.
+It is built with React, TypeScript, and `@openai/codex-sdk`.

 Relay is designed for one developer working across local project folders.
-Each project keeps its board state in a `.relay/` directory inside that project, so tickets and run history remain portable with the codebase.
+Each project stores its board state in a project-local `.relay/` directory, keeping tickets and run history portable with the codebase.

 ## Contents